City of Albany faces $234 million sewer nightmare

 But Flint Riverkeeper Executive Director Gordon Rogers said the organization wanted to work as an ally with the city rather than toss around threats.

-"Albany now has 40 percent separation and has been granted a number (eight) of CSO permits that allow for the continued blending of waste and storm water until complete separation is achieved.
-But those orders were never intended to be permanent."
+“Albany now has 40% separation and has been granted a number (eight) of CSO permits that allow for the continued blending of waste and storm water until complete separation is achieved.
+But those orders were never intended to be permanent.”

 When the sewage leaks became almost weekly news items over a period of several months, city officials tasked Subadan and her top lieutenants with coming up with a workable long-term solution.
 The audit by Constantine was the first step.